Vehicles, aircraft and boats

 - Be in or on any motorized land vehicle whatsoever, or an aircraft or a trailer pulled by a vehicle and:

-- Be in possession, at any time, of an armed crossbow or a firearm containing an unfired cartridge placed in the chamber, the loader or the magazine when the latter is attached to the firearm or, in the case of a muzzle-loading firearm, containing powder and a bullet in the chamber, and a detonator in the shaft, or powder in the pan.
+- Be in possession, at any time, of a crossbow whose string is taut and connected to the firing mechanisme with ou without an arrow attached to it or a firearm containing an unfired cartridge placed in the chamber, the loader or the magazine when the latter is attached to the firearm or, in the case of a muzzle-loading firearm, containing powder and a bullet in the chamber, and a detonator in the shaft, or powder in the pan.

 - Shoot with a firearm, a crossbow or a bow from such a vehicle, aircraft or trailer.